MathisBD/metaprogramming-survey-code/NOTES.md

 problem : this does not unify (because it requires List.{u1} = List.{u2})
 The nice way to solve this would be to allow metavariables to depend on universe levels : ?T.{u}

-2. For Yannick : in metacoq
+- relevance on binders (caching) ?

+- Locally nameless optims : caching ?

+- unsafe/partial defs in lean

+- building fixpoints (/let-rec) in Expr directly
+-> lookup "predef"
+-> ask Mario if needed

+# MetaCoq Questions

+- slow template monad fixpoints ?

 - "open recursors" for [term] : are they in metacoq ?
 Should they be added ?

 # Bugs